tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 - Alignment with bwa-mem (in case of fastq files)
 - Marking duplicate reads with picard
 - Removing low-quality reads (retain reads with mapping quality > 20)
-- Basic QC files (phantompeaktools and fastqc/multiqc)
+- Basic QC output (phantompeaktools and fastqc/multiqc)
-- Peak calling with MACS1.4/MACS2/DFilter (support more than one peak callers and is controlled by config.yaml file)
+- Peak calling with MACS1.4/MACS2/DFilter (supports more than one peak caller and is controlled by config.yaml file)
 - Taking intersection between the peaks

 Note that PeakPairs.csv is used to specify ChIP-seq vs input pairs, and config.yaml is used for specifiying optional parameters in softwares.